Projects for LRI Stakeholders

 New Jersey SBIR Matching Program

-NJIT evaluated the economic impact of the SBIR/STTR projects on five aspects:
+• NJIT evaluated the economic impact of the SBIR/STTR projects in five aspects:

-Commercialization status: Most of the companies surveyed were still working on their product development.
-2 of the 13 companies had launched their product in the market and 3 companies reported the formation of strategic relationship/partnership with other partner companies to start commercialization of their products.
+• Commercialization status: Most of the companies surveyed were still working on their product development.
+2 of the 13 companies had launched their product in the market and 3 companies reported the formation of strategic relationships/partnerships with other partner companies to start commercialization of their products.

 Updated Reports: Rounds 1 and 2 Results | Presentation